View Current

 1. provided to the University's designated Graduation Officer without delay; and

-2. stored in the correct file in the University's corporate records management system.
+2. stored in the correct file in the University's Records Management System (RMS)

-2. report the exercise of delegated authority under this rule to the Council through the University Secretary and provide an assurance that the requirements of this Rule have been met.
+2. report the exercise of delegated authority under this Rule to the Council through the Director Governance and University Secretary and provide an assurance that the requirements of this Rule have been met.

 Top of Page